MichaelYusko/Ern/README.md

 Ern
 =================================
-Minimalist tool which will work with OAuth authentication, and will be able to connect to Slack Api and etc.
+Minimalist tool which will work with OAuth authentication, and will be able to connect to Gitter, and Slack API's and etc.

 Releases
 =================================